Bharathi378/AI-HR-Copilot/screenshots/README.md

-this folder contains the screenshots of the project
+this folder contains screenshots of the project